-It's a place of forests and bountiful ocean, where the Xwsepsum (Esquimalt) and Lekwungen (Songhees) people have thrived since time immemorial.
+It's a place of forests and bountiful ocean, where the Lekwungen-speaking Peoples, the Songhees and Esquimalt Nations, have thrived since time immemorial.

 It's where James and Laura Dunsmuir built a 40-room, Tudor-inspired mansion.